pavankumarkanjarla/pavankumarkanjarla.github.io/index.md

       -      Jan 2022 - Present

 ## Areas of Interest
-The domain where I am passionate to work
+The technical domain areas where I am passionate to work

 - Artificial Intelligence
 - Data Analytics